Madonna fandom: Fans and Madonna's interaction

-Madonna has been also active on social media, interacting with fans and audience.
-In addition, her cut "Broken" from Celebration was given to Madonna's fanclub Icon's official members as a free 12" vinyl, as a part of their membership in late 2012.
-During the Rebel Heart Tour, the singer promoted fan artworks.
-Madonna: Tears of a Clown was given as a special concert to her Australian fans, because of her lack of performances during her previous tours.
+The songs on the compilations Celebration (2009) were selected by Madonna and her fans, and the cut "Broken" was given to Icons official members as a free 12" vinyl.
+The one-time show, Madonna: Tears of a Clown (2016) was given as a special concert to her Australia fans, due long-lack Madonna performance of her previous tours.
 Tickets were free, but made available to only members of her official fan club, Icon, and were non-transferable.
-In 2017, she discussed the idea of intimate shows and being able to talk directly to the audience.
-Her all-theater 2019 tour Madame X Tour, explored this idea.
+In 2017, Madonna discussed the idea of smaller-scale shows and being able to talk directly to the audience.